What Unethical Breeding Has Done To Bulldogs

 When Breeding Goes Too Far

-I’m not against good breeding practices.
-There are many breeders out there who are truly dedicated to the welfare and health of their animals.
-They do proper health screenings and do not sell their dogs to pet stores.
-They demonstrate a great knowledge of their breed and value their reputation for seeking ways to improve their breed.
-They screen potential owners and can provide references from happy customers.
+I’m not against all breeding.
+There are some breeders who are truly dedicated to the welfare and health of their animals.
+They do proper health screenings, get to know potential owners, and do not sell their dogs to pet stores or the highest bidder.
+They demonstrate a great knowledge of their breed and value their reputation for seeking ways to improve upon it.

-All breeds can be susceptible to bad breeding, the Bulldog is the most extreme example.
-The current breed standards for the Bulldog are beyond what I would consider healthy.
-When you’re breeding a dog that’s been changed so drastically over the years to become such an unhealthy breed I find it questionable.
-When we breed dogs for such extreme traits to make them more marketable something has gone wrong.
+All breeds are susceptible to bad breeding practices, but the Bulldog is by far the most extreme example.
+The current breed standards for the Bulldog are well beyond what I would consider healthy.
+When we breed dogs for extreme traits to make them more marketable, despite the negative consequences to the dogs themselves, something has gone terribly wrong.

-It’s these extreme features that make the Bulldog so desirable for consumers, yet so detrimental to the breed’s well being.
+It’s these extreme features that make the Bulldog so desirable for consumers, yet so detrimental to the breed itself.

 The breed is noted to have locomotion difficulties, breathing problems, an inability to mate or give birth without assistance. . . .
 Many would question whether the breed’s quality of life is so compromised that its breeding should be banned. – Dr. Nicola Rooney & Dr. David Sargan